COBISS Platform – Co-operative Online Bibliographic System and Services

 Retrospective conversions from machine readable records, made by libraries prior to joining the COBISS system, are possible as well if minimum quality criteria and compatibility with the COMARC format are met.
 As a rule, such conversions are done only to local databases.

 Shared cataloguing is a demanding and responsible job.
-It can be performed only by specialised librarians – cataloguers, because their work also influences the work of other libraries and cataloguers within the system.
+It is performed by specialised librarians – cataloguers, because their work influences the work of all libraries and cataloguers within the system.

-Cataloguers who wish to participate in the shared cataloguing process as well as create and edit bibliographic records for the needs of a shared database must:
+Cataloguers who wish to participate in the shared cataloguing process as well as create and edit bibliographic records for the needs of a shared database must obtain at least privilege A for shared cataloguing of books.
+The conditions for acquisition are specified within individual COBISS systems, whereby in all systems it is mandatory to complete at least the course Cataloguing in the COBISS System – Beginners' Course.

-These requirements do not apply to librarians who only download bibliographic records from the COBIB shared database into their local database.
-These librarians have to attend, however, a course for records downloading and holdings.
+The librarians who only download bibliographic records from the COBIB shared database into their local database must only attend the course for downloading records and holdings.

 National COBISS centres deliver courses relating to the use of the COMARC/B, COMARC/A and COMARC/H formats and the use of COBISS software provided that they have previously acquired the necessary permit from IZUM.
 The respective national libraries deliver, as a rule, courses relating to the use of cataloguing rules and other library standards.